 I doubt that the store made even a nickel’s profit that week.

 Would I have done any of this had I been treated well?
 Not on your life.
 I take pride in conducting myself professionally in any job environment and this isn’t how I would ever normally behave at work, be it my retail position then or my white collar work now.
 But, that’s what happens when good people are treated abusively, referring not only to me but also to many other hard-working staff who had been shit on, screamed at, and then unceremoniously fired.
 I contacted a few of them, relating the details of my exit and Miss Winner’s torture, and they were audibly or visibly delighted to hear that XYZ and Miss W at least got some of their own thrown back at them in a small way.

 As for my store, they brought in a particular manager from one of the smaller locations, as I had thought.
-I knew this woman to be a dedicated, terrific person and I made sure that, when not being an arse to all the customers, I passed along as much knowledge as I could to her on the runnings of the store in order to make things as easy as possible for her.
+I knew this woman to be a dedicated, terrific person and I made sure that I took a break from being an arse and grimacing daggers at customers and passed along as much knowledge as I could to her about the runnings of the store in order to make things as easy as possible for this brave soul.

 She continued on, and I heard she was working 50-60 hours per week, always smiling and bending over backwards to accommodate and please.

 They fired her one year later over something minor.

 One year after that, I ran into her on campus where she was now taking psych courses, loving life, and thrilled to be unshackled from the crap of the past.